-There's no limit to the number of asset categories that can be displayed; however, as a best practice, a few parent categories and one or two child categories are recommended.
+While you can create up to 500 asset categories across all levels, we recommend using only a few parent categories and one or two child categories as a best practice.
 Fewer categories are easier to use and help with site speed.
-Anything beyond two should be reviewed as possible metadata fields.
+Anything beyond two levels of depth should be reviewed as possible metadata fields.

 Here are some more best practices to consider when making decisions about the asset categories in your site: